 If A10 is high when a Read Command is issued, the Read with Auto-Precharge function is engaged.
-The DDR 2 SDR AM starts an Auto-Precharge operation on the rising edge which is (AL + BL/2) cycles later from the Read with AP command if tRAS (min) and tRTP are satisfied.
-If tRAS (min) is not satisfied at the edge, the start point of Auto-Precharge operation will be delayed until tRAS (min) is satisfied.
-If tRTP (min) is not satisfied.
-If tRTP (min) is not satisfied.
+The DDR 2 SDR AM starts an Auto-Precharge operation on the rising edge which is (AL + BL/2) cycles later from the Read with AP command if tR AS (min) and tRTP are satisfied.
+If tR AS (min) is not satisfied at the edge, the start point of Auto-Precharge operation will be delayed until tR AS (min) is satisfied.
+If tRTP (min) is not satisfied at the edge, the start point of Auto-precharge operation will be delayed until tRTP (min) is satisfied.
 In case the internal precharge is pushed out by tRTP, tRP starts at the point where the internal precharge happens (not at the next rising clock edge after this event).
-So for BL = 4 the minimum time from Read with Auto-Precharge to the next Activate command is AL + 2 + tRTP + tRP.
+So for BL = 4 the minimum time from Read with Auto-Precharge to the next Activate command becomes AL + tRTP + tRP.
+For BL = 8 the time from Read with Auto-Precharge to the next Activate command is AL + 2 + tRTP + tRP.
 Note that both parameters tRTP and tRP have to be rounded up to the next integer value.
 In any event internal precharge does not start earlier than two clocks after the last 4-bit prefetch.